mohjaba/Health-Activity-Monitoring/2_unit_testing/README2.txt

   In conclusion, we can conclude the per capita weighted data to allow us to compare characteristics of the populations of different areas, regardless of the size differences between them.

+  2) To run the unit test of the Game, first copy the game.py file from the code/game to the same folder as gameTest.py and
+  type: python gameTest.py